amyconroy/play/README.md

  : fixed XHTML delivery
  : example issues that we've faced (ana)
- : nb no framework all done manyall
+ : nb no framework all done manually

  TO MOVE TO A+